Python Iterators: Understanding Iterables and Iterators in Python

 ← Back to Home

-2. __next__() – returns the next value in the sequence.
+2. __next__() – returns the next available value

-When there are no more items left, __next__() must raise a StopIteration error to signal completion.
+When no more values remain, the iterator raises a StopIteration exception to signal completion.

 StopIteration